Fivecomm/cell-free-power-control-DNN/README.md

 - `data_preprocessing.py`: This script performs the data preprocessing before training the DNN model.
 Preprocessed data is saved in `data/` folder.
 - `train.py`: This script trains the DNN and saves the model in the `models/` folder.
 - `test.py`: This script tests the DNN.
 The output power coefficients are saved in the `results/` folder.
+- `test_generalization.py`: This script tests the DNN for a different scenario from which has been trained.
+An special preprocessing is applied to ensure compatibility.
+The output power coefficients are saved in the `results/` folder.
 - `plot_results.py`: This script plots the results of the testing data.
+- `plot_results.py`: This script plots the results of the testing data for the generalization part.

 See each file for further documentation.